Frequently Asked Questions about Estate Planning in Utah

 Q: What’s the difference between a will and a revocable living trust?

-A will only takes effect after you die and must go through probate.
+A will only takes effect after you die and doesn’t necessarily avoid probate.
 A revocable trust is effective immediately; it lets you manage assets during life and passes them to beneficiaries without probate.
 Trusts provide more privacy and flexibility.

-Q: Do I need a trust if I already have a will?
+Q: Do I need a will if I have a trust?

 Q: What happens if I die without a will?